TryGhost/Ghost/ghost/admin/README.md

 [![Build Status](https://travis-ci.org/TryGhost/Ghost-Admin.svg?branch=master)](https://travis-ci.org/TryGhost/Ghost-Admin)
 [![Coverage Status](https://coveralls.io/repos/github/TryGhost/Ghost-Admin/badge.svg)](https://coveralls.io/github/TryGhost/Ghost-Admin)

 This is the home of Ember.js based admin client that ships with [Ghost](https://github.com/tryghost/ghost).

-For now, refer to that repository for [install and development instructions](https://github.com/TryGhost/Ghost#quick-start-install).
+**Do you want to set up a Ghost blog?** Check the [getting started guide](https://docs.ghost.org/docs/getting-started-guide)

+**Do you want to modify or contribute to Ghost-Admin?** Please read the [working with Ghost-Admin](https://docs.ghost.org/docs/working-with-the-admin-client) section of our contributing guide for setup details and swing by our [Slack channel](https://slack.ghost.org) if you need any help 😄

 ## Have a bug or issue?